 Report a collision

-If you have been involved in a road traffic collision that does not require us to attend, you can report this to us online or by calling 101.
+If you have been involved in a road traffic collision that does not require us to attend, you can report a road collision to us online or by calling 101.

 If someone has been seriously injured or killed in a road traffic collision please call 999.